 Philosophy

-With great intention, we carefully blend the time-tested approaches of Maria Montessori and Reggio Emilia.
+We carefully blend the time-tested approaches of Maria Montessori and Reggio Emilia.

 The Value of Social-Emotional Learning